Berlin Defence: Analysis

-Black's third move attacks the e4 pawn.
-However, it is not an actual threat, since if Black captures on e4 then White can win back the e5 pawn.
+Black's third move attacks the e4-pawn.
+This is not an actual threat, however, since if Black captures on e4 then White can win back the e5-pawn.
 Usually in the Berlin Defence, the players exchange queens early, causing the game to quickly enter an endgame.
 The resulting endgames are generally viewed as equal or very slightly favourable for White.
 Black has the disadvantage of doubled pawns and a king stuck in the centre, but has compensation in the form of the bishop pair.
 Strategically, the Berlin Defence is normally used as a drawing weapon by players who want to obtain a draw as Black, and by players who prefer to play defensively and reach endgames.